israelali1424/Series_7_Notes/chapter_13_Variable Products.md

 - Knowledge of tax benefits and potential surrender charges critical for advising clients.

 ### B. Suitability of Investments
+### 0, Fixws Aunnities
+A fixed annuity is a contract with an insurance company which provides a regular stream of fixed payments to the investor (annuitant).
+In the face of inflation, these payments will represent less purchasing power for the investor, thus making them relatively unattractive in this scenario.
+The other products listed here will keep pace with inflation and provide the necessary cushion that an investor may be seeking.

 #### 1. Variable Annuities
 - Appropriate for specific needs like lifetime income but unsuitable for those needing liquidity.